There has not been a big relationship between cinema and the international language Esperanto, it must be said from the start.

 Among the short films in Esperanto, we can mention "La eta knabino" (The little girl), filmed in Switzerland in 1997, directed by Samir.
 It was projected in the prestigious 2004 International Week of the Cinema in the Spanish town of Valladolid (Seminci)

-Of special interest is the recent short film "Senmova", by Turkish director Tugce Sen, whom I recently interviewed in the web magazine "Libera Folio".
+Of special interest is the recent short film "Senmova", by Turkish director Tugce Sen, whom I interviewed for the web magazine "Libera Folio".

 Some films have used the language incidentally, to feature people with some connection to the language or active in its promotion (the so called Esperanto movement).
 Among these we may cite two Spanish films.

 The most recent one is "The pedal car", premiered in November 2003 at the Festival of Cinema of Huelva.
-Directed by Ramón Barea, starring Pablo Gómez, Álex Angulo and Rosana Pastor, and set in the Spain of the 50s, its plot uses Esperanto because several of the characters speak the language.
+Directed by Ramón Barea, starring Pablo Gómez, Álex Angulo and Rosana Pastor, and set in the Spain of the 50s, its plot uses Esperanto because several of the characters speak the language, partly as a way of showing the protagonist's utopian character.
 The translation of the corresponding scenes of the script was supervised by the Spanish Esperanto Federation.

 A similar use is made in the Yugoslav film "Vec vidjeno" (original Serb-Croatian title; internationally it was released as "Dejà Vu"), by Goran Markovic (1987), in which the main character is a teacher of Esperanto.